felippe-regazio/nasa-neo/README.md

 ## Setup

+If you dont have a Nasa's API key, you must please create one.
+Now:

 - Clone this repository
 - Run `npm install` on the project folder
 - Copy the `.env.example` > `.env` file
+- Set up your Nasa's API key on the `.env` file

 You are ready to go.